SECUREA1/ioncore-brochure/README.md

 npm start
 ```

 Visit <http://localhost:3000> for the homepage.
-Click **All HTML Files** and sign in with the admin credentials to browse the full index of brochures.
+Click **All HTML Files** to browse the full index of brochures without signing in.

 ## Live engagement counters